hadarshavit/asf/README.md

 ```

 The budget is set by default to None.
 To change the budget, you can pass it as an argument for the selector initialisation.
 Similarly, ASF minimises the performance by default.
-To change it, pass `maxmimize=True` to the selector.
+To change it, pass `maximize=True` to the selector.